hariharen9/localseek/README.md

 - Search "LocalSeek"
 - Modify "Ollama Host" if needed

-### Supported Configuration Options

-- Custom Ollama host address
-- Default model selection
-- Response streaming preferences

 ## 🔬 Supported Models

-LocalSeek works with any Ollama-compatible model (Preferrably DeepSeek 😉), including:
+LocalSeek works with any Ollama-compatible model including but not limited to:

+- DeepSeek-R1
 - Mistral
 - Llama 3
 - Phi-3
 - CodeLlama
 - Mixtral
-- And many more!
+- ...

 ## 🛡️ Privacy Commitment